-Our Emerging International Leaders programme equips international students with the skills and insight necessary to drive debate, influence policy and build a powerful global network around Freedom of Religion or Belief.
+Our Emerging International Leaders programme equips international students at UK universities with the skills and insight to drive debate, influence policy and build a powerful global network around Freedom of Religion or Belief (FoRB).

 This annual programme was launched in 2016, with support from the Foreign and Commonwealth Office.
 Today, it is supported by our charitable funds and run in partnership with the Chevening and Commonwealth Scholarship schemes.

 We aim to empower international postgraduate students to become advocates of human rights in their universities and home countries.

 Every year, 50 high-potential candidates, from universities across the UK, are selected to participate in three residential study retreats at Cumberland Lodge and to join our growing network of FoRB alumni.

 ** In light of the ongoing COVID-19 pandemic, we are not offering this programme in 2020-21.
 Please keep an eye on this webpage for details of future application rounds. **

 About three-quarters of the world’s population live in countries that restrict these freedoms or fail to protect them.
 The programme focuses on:

 - Why is freedom of religion or belief important?